CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 #### Creatures
 Creatures do a lot of work in defeating your opponent.
 They're your forces with which you can do battle, attacking your enemies or defending you from incoming threats.
 Whenever you summon a creature, it has **summoning sickness** until your next turn.
 Creatures cannot attack or tap to activate abilities during this time.
 However, they can still block, allowing them to protect you from opposing creatures.

+##### Power and Toughness
+Creatures have two numbers in the bottom right of their text box, with a / seperating them.
+The first number is their power, representing how much damage they can do, and the second is their toughness, showing how much damage they can take.
+Whenever a creature has taken more damage in a turn than their toughness, they die.
+Other cards can change a creatures power or toughness, and will note that change as +A/+B or -A/-B. If a creature ever has less than 0 toughness due to one of these modifications, it dies.

 ![Shivan Dragon](https://cards.scryfall.io/large/front/d/3/d389b8db-5866-4146-a379-f24b6463622b.jpg?1562304398)

 #### Artifacts